annabelsandford/EFTXplorer/README.md

 - **Console** - Shows everything EFTX is doing.
 Highly useful to find if something is not working correctly.

 ![EFTXplorer Screenshot 2](https://github.com/annabelsandford/EFTXplorer/raw/main/readme_img/1.22.gif)

+Hidden Features:
+- You can drag & drop single .EFT files onto EFTX to import them.
+- You can use EFTX as the default software to open .EFT files.
+Double-clicking them will result in a fullscreen preview window.
+- Opening an .EFT thru double-clicking, then closing the fullscreen preview window will result in EFTX closing.
+You can right-click the preview window after having double-clicked the .EFT to select "Open in adjust mode".

 ## Known issues with EFTXplorer:
 - [X] (Fixed 1.2) ~~Some EFT files have the tiles in the wrong order when imported (Especially Emergency 3 .EFT's)~~